Classic English Scones with Raisins

 • Preheat the oven to 375 °F. Line two ½ sheet pans with parchment paper or a silicone baking mat.

 • In a large mixing bowl, whisk together 25 oz unbleached all purpose flour, 2 tablespoons baking powder, 4 oz granulated sugar and ½ teaspoon table salt.
 Toss in 6 oz unsalted butter chunks.
-Mix in the butter until the bits are the size of a pea.
+Mix in the butter using your fingers to flatten the pieces into flakes.
+Sprinkle 4 oz raisins over the mix.

 • Whisk together 14 oz buttermilk and 2 large eggs.
 Add the buttermilk mixture to the dry ingredients all at once and mix until just barely combined.
 Some loose flour may remain at the bottom of the bowl.
 DON'T OVER MIX.

 • Line the scones onto the prepared baking sheet, leaving 1" space between.
-Brush the tops of the scones with buttermilk and sprinkle with Demerarra or granulated sugar.
+Brush the tops with buttermilk and sprinkle with Demerarra or granulated sugar.

 • Bake on the middle racks of the oven, flipping the trays after 10 minutes (see note).

-• The scones are ready when they are golden brown and sound hollow when the bottom is tapped.
+• The scones are ready when they are golden brown and feel light when lifted.
 Total baking time 15-20 minutes.

 Would you like to save this recipe?